florendell/florendell.github.io/_pages/teaching.md

 *Teaching Qualifications and Recognition*
 - Associate Fellowship of Higher Education Academy
-+ Fellowship of the Higher Education Academy in completion
++ Fellowship of the Higher Education Academy

 *Modules I have taught on*
 - Environmental Policy and Management